Nancypatel1103/ComplianceClient/Elemprin-website-page/Elemprin-website-page.md

      - Access Point Management: This is important for making sure that access points are managed effectively and optimized in order to make networks more efficient.
      - AP Utility Tools Checking: The use of advanced utility tools for thorough checking and maintenance of access points to ensure they work properly all the time.
      - Authentication Solutions: We put strong measures in place so as to protect your network and resources through authenticated control systems.
-     - Bandwidth Management: A method used to control or measure signals which are sent along a channel so that they do not interfere with each other – bandwidth management can help improve user experience while optimizing performance for networks.
+     - Bandwidth Management: A method used to control or measure signals that are sent along a channel so that they do not interfere with each other – bandwidth management can help improve user experience while optimizing performance for networks.
      - CE Registration Compliance: Helping you with regulatory requirements by registering relevant products and services for CE compliance.
      - Hotspot 2.0 Implementation: The technology behind seamless secure wifi connectivity using Hotspot 2.0 should be deployed where possible.
      - Interface Optimization: Network interfaces need to be streamlined if they’re ever going to be any good in terms of performance and usability.
      -  Multi-WAN Solutions: Setting up multiple wide area networks (WANs) is one way through which reliability can be increased while at the same time not letting any extra bandwidth go unused.
-     -  Radio Accounting: Radio usage and allocations can easily get out of hand so keeping track on them might just save enough network resources for everyone’s Christmas party downloads this year.
+     -  Radio Accounting: Radio usage and allocations can easily get out of hand so keeping track of them might just save enough network resources for everyone’s Christmas party downloads this year.
      -  Radio Configuration: The performance and coverage provided by radios should match each other perfectly; this means that radio configurations have to be adjusted until everything is working as it should over here.
      -  Voucher Management: The implementation of voucher-based authentication systems is important for access control because it guarantees security.
      -  Whitelist and Blacklist Management: Who can and cannot access your network needs to be controlled through whitelists as well as blacklists hence these should always remain under constant scrutiny no matter what happens…